Substra/substra-documentation/docs/source/operations/walkthrough/20-orchestrator-deployment.rst

 The orchestrator is a standalone service that exposes a gRPC (over HTTP) API.

 It can be deployed anywhere as long as the backends can connect to it.
 Putting it on the same cluster as one of the backends is safe, as it does not use much resources.
-Therefore **we will deploy it on cluster 1**
+Therefore **are deploying it on cluster 1**

 .. warning::
    The orchestrator is the ultimate source of truth and traceability in Substra.